baylesa-dev/ZIA/docs/modules.md

 ### SSL

 This module is a basic SSL module.
-It allows encrypted communication, using SSL from [Boost Asio](https://www.boost.org/)
+It allows encrypted communication, using SSL from [Boost Asio](https://www.boost.org/).

+> By default, Zia provide a certificat and a private key for symmetric cryptography.
+You can use them to test Zia, but for your security, you have to replace theses files.
+Learn how to generate a self-signed certificat using OpenSSL [here](https://www.ibm.com/support/knowledgecenter/en/SSWHYP_4.0.0/com.ibm.apimgmt.cmc.doc/task_apionprem_gernerate_self_signed_openSSL.html)

-### PHP
+### Static

+This module allows to serve static files, and interpret HTML.

 ### Debug